Xantier/nerd-stack/README.md

 The purpose of this application skeleton is to empower developers to be able to start developing their Node.js + React easily but still maintaining enough wiggle room to not get constrained into heavy frameworks.

-This repository contains all source code for the actual implementation of the skeleton.
-To start using this, please refer to the installer which let's you choose few options, including your database implementation.

 ## Installation ##
 This repository contains all source code for the actual implementation of the skeleton.
 To start using this, please refer to the installer [still under construction] which let's you choose few options, including your database implementation.